 Earthquakes, fires, floods, industrial accidents, and violence all affect the workplace.
-Being prepared to respond as soon as an incident occurs helps save lives.
-That’s why it’s crucial to prepare your people by having an evacuation plan for employees, visitors, and contractors on a worksite.
+Being prepared to respond as soon as an incident occurs can be very important.
+That's why it's useful to prepare your people by having an evacuation plan for employees, visitors, and contractors on a worksite.

-Plans, training, drills, and digital systems that facilitate the evacuation of people on your site to safety are increasingly saving lives.
+Plans, training, drills, and digital systems that can help facilitate the evacuation of people on your site to safety are increasingly saving lives.
 But while OSHA specifies that most businesses need an Emergency Action Plan (EAP) in place, many workplaces are still not prepared for an emergency evacuation.
-But the tools integrated into Sine’s visitor management system can all be used in the increasingly important process called “employee mustering” (or “emergency mustering”).
+But the tools integrated into Sine's visitor management system can potentially be useful in assisting in the increasingly important process called "employee mustering" (or "emergency mustering").

 Employee mustering systems usher your employees, visitors, and contractors to safety during emergency situations.
 Ideally, they allow building or safety managers to keep track of the people who enter a building or worksite and provide an accurate and up-to-date list of who is present and where they're located as soon as an emergency scenario occurs.
 And as you might imagine, this type of system doesn't work well with paper sign-in sheets or evacuation routes simply posted on the wall.

-Minimally, emergency mustering systems can use VMS tools such as employee and guest check-in data, tracking information, and emergency SMS messaging in order to:
+Emergency mustering systems can utilize VMS tools such as employee and guest check-in data, tracking information, and emergency SMS messaging in order to:

 A crucial part of employee mustering is creating an evacuation point/safe meet-up space, aka a muster station.
 Ideally, this is where employees will head as soon as they're alerted to an emergency.
 These stations may be permanent installations, or they may be mobile and change depending on the emergency.
 Potential mustering points are typically identified during risk assessments and forming emergency response plans, and they need to be easily identifiable to workers and visitors either through signage or wayfinding technology.